Helsinki Uusimaa, Finland Travel Guide

 Helsinki has many eateries.
 Fine dining caters to discerning tastes, while casual eateries and market halls suit all budgets.
 Shopping ranges from high-end boutiques in the Design District to local markets and souvenir shops.

-Each season has unique activities and atmosphere.
+Each season has unique activities plus vibe.

 Helsinki has year-round beauty.
 Summer for long days and outdoor fun, winter for snow and cozy times.
 Spring and autumn offer milder weather and stunning natural transitions.